Jungle Emperor Leo : Leo Edition by Osamu Tezuka (Jitsugyono Nihon-sha)

 Taki’s life changed two years ago when the daughter of her former employer’s daughter introduced her to a publisher she worked for and they produced Granny Taki’s Super Housework Book.
 Now an editor from the publisher has come to see Taki to discuss Taki’s next book.
 Taki says from the start that she doesn’t want to write about more household tips as she’s already covered that subject.

 The editor also says that they don’t want her to write about more household tips.
-She says, “We’d like you to talk about Tokyo in the old days, things that only you know about - your sense of the four seasons, your favorite dishes, social niceties, that sort of thing”.
-Taki doesn’t think it’s a bad idea, but from Taki’s perspective, “It’s just not quite what I’ve got in mind”.
+She says, “We’d like you to talk about Tokyo in the old days, things that only you know about —your sense of the four seasons, your favorite dishes, social niceties, that sort of thing”.
+Taki doesn’t think it’s a bad idea, but from her perspective, “It’s just not quite what I’ve got in mind”.

 Taki never married and was a maid her whole life.
 She says her job “was effectively domestic training for young women pre-marriage”.
-Taki first worked for a well renowned author but her employment with him was rather short-lived.
+She first worked for a renowned author but her employment with him was rather short-lived.

 Her most vivid memories of working in Tokyo were with the well-to-do Hirai family.
 She developed a close bond with her employer’s wife, Mistress Tokiko.
 Taki was also a nursemaid to their little son, Kyoichi.